Resources and supporter kit

 Digital assets

-Download the following assets to promote the week and your event on your website, social media platforms or e-newsletters.
+Download assets to promote the week and your event on your website, social media platforms or e-newsletters.

 Posters and flyers (digital files)

-These posters and flyers can be used throughout the year.
-They promote the chances of winning, and help people make informed choices about gambling.
+These posters can be used throughout the year.
+They promote the adoption of protective behaviours and help people make informed choices about gambling.

 Social media